 It is a well-known fact that professionals in the tech industry have different educational backgrounds, use different technologies and tools, etc. Stackoverflow recently launched its annual statistics, where those aspects were explained in detail.
-The respondents of the study were divided into 2 groups: professional developers and those who are learning to code.
+The study's respondents were divided into 2 groups: professional developers and those learning to code.
 We analyzed this survey and decided to post our summary on it.
 So, today, we would like to show you the following information briefly:

 In this section, we would like to pay attention to the profile of professional developers and those who only start their career path.
 Let’s start with the information on how people obtain knowledge on how to code.